iPhone troubleshooting: Common iPhone problems and how to fix them

 It doesn't matter if you're on the latest iPhone running the latest version of iOS or on an older phone with aged software: "It just works" is an ideal.
 The reality is "it just works until it doesn't — usually when you need it the most."
 Like any complex and sophisticated machine, iPhone can cause you any number of problems.
-In most cases, though, troubleshooting and fixing them is a straightforward affair.
+In most cases, though, iPhone troubleshooting is a straightforward affair.
 So, before you call Apple Support or visit your local Genius Bar, here are a few things you can try to get your devices and services "just working" again.

 How do you restart, reboot, and recover your iPhone?

-One of the best iPhone troubleshooting tips is a cliché for a reason, but sometimes merely restarting your iPhone can clear up problems that range from battery drain to bad Wi-Fi and Bluetooth to misbehaving apps.
+One of the best iPhone troubleshooting tips is a cliché for a reason.
+Sometimes merely restarting your iPhone can clear up problems that range from battery drain to bad Wi-Fi and Bluetooth to misbehaving apps.
 You can simply power down and power up or, if you have to, you can hard reboot.

 Sometimes a reboot just isn't enough.
 If something has gone seriously wrong and you're either told to — or need to — put your iPhone into recovery or device firmware update (DFU) mode to completely re-install iOS, you have that option as well.

 And if you don't want to reset everything but just one or a few things, you can do that too!
 It's a simple task to reset the phone's settings, remove network connections, erase content, zap the keyboard dictionary, rearrange the Home screen, or dump Location and Privacy data.